The Seven Years' War: A Barrier that minimized French Hegemony

 The first major conflicts in what is now France were between the Gallo-Romans and various tribes, with Julius Caesar (100 BC - 44 BC) eventually emerging victorious.
 After the fall of the Roman Empire (476 AD), the Franks, a Germanic tribe, gained control of Gaul under kings like Clovis I and Charlemagne, laying the foundation for the future French state.

-During the Middle Ages (from 500 AD to 1500), France faced conflicts with England, including the Norman Conquest and the Hundred Years' War.
+During the Middle Ages (from 500 AD to 1500), France faced conflicts with England, including the Norman Conquest and the Hundred Years' War

 In the late 16th century, the Wars of Religion weakened France, but victories in the Thirty Years' War over Spain restored its status as the most powerful nation in Europe.
 France also expanded its colonial empire in Asia, Africa, and the Americas during this time.
 As the 18th century progressed, global competition with Great Britain led to the Seven Years' War, during which France lost its North American territories.